-The ability to offer multilingual WordPress search is critical to any website that has been translated in multiple languages.
+The ability to offer multilingual WordPress search is critical to any website that has been translated into multiple languages.
 Users that browse your content in a certain language, need a simple way to find relevant topics in that exact language.

 That’s when multilingual search comes into play.

-In this tutorial we’ll go through how to enable multilingual search for your translated website or multilingual E-commerce store.
+In this tutorial, we’ll go through how to enable multilingual search for your translated website or multilingual E-commerce store.
 All without writing a single line of code or messing with the default WordPress search functionality.

-The process is really straight forward and all that’s needed to translate your site in multiple languages as well as enable multilingual search is TranslatePress, a powerful WordPress translation plugin.
+The process is really straightforward and all that’s needed to translate your site in multiple languages as well as enable multilingual search is TranslatePress, a powerful WordPress translation plugin.

 Ready to learn how to set it up?
 Let’s dive in.